- Diagnostic Coronary Angiography

 - Transmyocardial Laser Revascularization

 North Tonawanda, NY 14120

-Buffalo General Medical Center/ Gates Vascular Institute (BGMC/GVI) is the first hospital in Western New York to perform Transcatheter Aortic Valve Replacement (TAVR), previously reserved for high risk patients, is now FDA approved for lower risk patients.
-The TAVR team at the BGMC/ GVI has performed over 500 TAVR cases to date.
-Our team offers 3 different valve platforms and is involved in clinical research trials.
+Buffalo General Medical Center/ Gates Vascular Institute (BGMC/GVI) is the first hospital in Western New York to perform Transcatheter Aortic Valve Replacement (TAVR).
+Previously reserved for high risk patients, TAVR is now FDA approved for ALL patients.
+The TAVR team at BGMC/GVI has performed over 1,500 TAVR cases to date.
+Our team offers three different valve platforms and is involved in clinical research trials.